Quick links: 2024 Submission Sites * How to Submit on OpenReview

 Step 2: Wait for reviews

-As soon as you have submitted your paper it is considered under review by ARR.
+As soon as you have submitted your paper, it will be considered under review by ARR.
 You may not submit the paper elsewhere during this period.

 You may withdraw your submission during this period (before it receives a meta-review), but if you do so more than 48 hours after the submission deadline, your paper will be ineligible for resubmission in the next cycle.
 Contact the editors if you encounter special circumstances and are not sure whether withdrawal is appropriate.
 To withdraw, log into OpenReview, select your submission and then click on the “trash can” icon in the top right.

-A submission may be desk rejected if the topic or style of contribution is not suited to ARR, or for a technical violation of the submission requirements—e.g., accidentally revealing the authors’ identities, exceeding the page limit, or otherwise failing to adhere to the style guidelines.
-Desk rejection can occur at any point in the review cycle.
+A submission may be desk rejected if the topic or style of contribution is not suited to ARR or if it is a dual submission or for a technical violation of the submission requirements—e.g., accidentally revealing the authors’ identities, exceeding the page limit, not completing the reproducibility checklist, not adding Limitations section, or otherwise failing to adhere to the style guidelines.
+It may also be desk rejected if it is a resubmission and ignores relevant feedback provided during the previous review round.
+Sometimes a violation is not immediately obvious, but does get noticed later in the cycle.
+Due to that, desk rejection can occur at any point in the review cycle, even after receiving initial reviews or even a meta-review.
 If a technical violation is discovered, the paper can be submitted afresh in the next review cycle (the desk-rejected version does not count as a prior submission).

 Step 3: Receive reviews and choose next step